America Is Under Attack and the President Doesn't Care

 Last week, Special Counsel Robert Mueller indicted 13 Russian persons and three entities that conspired to violate federal election law, to the benefit of Trump and Republican congressional candidates.
 This is not the whole of the story by any means.
 This Mueller indictment references only Russian operations on Facebook.
 It does not deal with the weaponization of hacked information via WikiLeaks.
 Or the reports that the Russians funneled millions of dollars of election spending through the NRA’s political action committees.
 But this indictment does show enough to answer some questions about the scale and methods of the Russian intervention—and pose a new question, the most important of them all.

-The new question is this: What has been—what will be done—to protect American democracy from such attacks in the future?
+The new question is this: What has been—what will be—done to protect American democracy from such attacks in the future?
 The Russian attack in 2016 worked, yielding dividends beyond Vladimir Putin’s wildest hopes.
 The Russians hoped to cast a shadow over the Clinton presidency.
 Instead, they outright elected their preferred candidate.
 Americans once thought it was a big deal that Alger Hiss rose to serve as acting temporary secretary general of the United Nations.
 This time, a Russian-backed individual was installed in the Oval Office.

 From that position of power, Trump has systematically attempted to shut down investigations of the foreign-espionage operation that operated on his behalf.
 He fired the director of the FBI to shut it down.
 His White House coordinated with the chairman of the House Intelligence Committee to misdirect the investigation.
 He mobilized the speaker of the House to thwart bipartisan investigations under broadly respected leadership.
 He has inspired, supported, and joined a national propaganda campaign against the Mueller investigation.